 EUROfusion's training programme, is allocated a budget of 23M€ for the period 2014-2018 and offers two types of grants: one aimed at post-doctoral researchers, the other at engineers.

 EUROfusion Researcher Grants (ERG) supports about 10 post-doctoral researchers or equivalent for up to two years.
 For the ERG, the proposed research project must be a scientific or technical topic relevant to the objectives of the European Fusion Programme.
 The core criterion for awarding the grant is the qualification of the candidate and the merit of his/her proposal.

 EUROfusion Engineering Grants (EEG) provide funding for around 20 engineers for a period of three years.
 For the EEG, the programmes must address one or more of the high priority areas, which are defined by the EUROfusion Programme Manager in agreement with partner organisations such as Fusion for Energy, the European Domestic Agency for ITER.

 The EUROfusion General Assembly, the highest decisive body in the consortium, has allocated a budget of 41M€ for the period 2014-2018 to support fusion-related PhD and pre-doctoral studies of students from member states.
 In certain cases, master students working on theses related to fusion may be offered support to participate in schools and conferences.

-EUROfusion identifies projects, some beyond fusion research, as key in the pursuit of new science and technology and supports them through the Enabling Research (ER) Grants.
+EUROfusion identifies projects, some beyond fusion research, as key in the pursuit of new science and technology and supports them through the Enabling Research (ER) scheme.
 EUROfusion’s Science and Technology Advisory Committee, which evaluates and selects the ER proposals, acknowledges that some of these projects fill critical gaps in the EUROfusion programme.
 The aim is to increase the exchange of ideas form other fields.